jcfgonc/CG-Shadow-Project/README.md

 # Shadow Mapping Engine

-This project was written in C/C++ and is a simple modular 3D engine.
+This project was written in C/C++ and is a simple 3D engine.
 The main focus was providing a base engine with shadow mapping, multi-texturing, transparency support, Wavefront 3D object loading, multiple viewports, and “first-person-shooter” controls for further works.
 The work supports